Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] 4.
 - [ ] 7.

-### Your company develops an app for OS.
+### Your company develops an app for iOS.
 All users of the app have devices that are members of a private distribution group in Microsoft Visual Studio App Center.
 You plan to distribute a new release of the app.
 You need to identify which certificate file you require to distribute the new release from App Center.
 Which file type should you upload to App Center?

 - [ ] .cer.
 - [ ] .pvk.